Stephanie Kay Nutrition

 Steel-cut oats are made by slicing the oat groats into 2 or 3 smaller pieces with a steel blade, hence the term “steel-cut”.
 This process allows water to more easily penetrate the oat and reduces cooking time.
 (1) Steel-cut oats tend to have a coarser and chewier texture and nuttier flavor than other forms of oats, and typically take the longest to cook.
 Steel-cut oats are sometimes referred to as Irish oats.

-Rolled oats are made by steaming and flattening oat groats with a roller, as opposed to cutting them with a blade.
+Rolled oats, also known as oat flakes, are made by steaming and flattening oat groats with a roller, as opposed to cutting them with a blade.
 The more oats are steamed and flattened the quicker they cook and the softer their texture becomes.
 (2) Because they have been steamed and rolled, rolled oats are quicker to cook than steel-cut oats and can be used to make even quicker cooking versions such as quick oats and instant oats.
 Rolled oats are sometimes referred to as old-fashioned oats.

 Other Types of Oats